 Final Thoughts

-Training by the ocean isn’t automatically better — but it does change the experience.
+Training by the ocean is not automatically better than training in Ubud or another inland area.
+But it does change the experience.